Brooks Falls in Katmai National Park: The Ultimate Alaska Travel Guide

 A brown bear strolling beneath a viewing platform.

-Why is Brooks Falls famous?
+Why Brooks Falls Is Famous

-The Best Ways to Get to Brooks Falls
+How to Get to Brooks Falls

 Our journey from Homer to Katmai National Park aboard a scenic float plane